|

 that will shape the future of Internet domain name

-governance.
-This comprehensive examination of domain
+This comprehensive examination of domain name disputes

-name disputes involving personal names and political
+involving personal names and political and cultural

-trademark policy, free speech and other pressing
+policy, free speech and other pressing interests such

-digital assets.
-Also discussed are the kinds of
+discussed are the kinds of conflicts over domain names

-conflicts over domain names that are not effectively
+that are not effectively addressed by existing

-addressed by existing regulations, as well as possible
+regulations, as well as possible regulatory reforms.

 |